 In order to apply to a local scheme to become registered as a public health practitioner you will need to be working in the UK.
-Applicants will be required to demonstrate at least 2 years of experience of autonomous practice in a public health role.
 Applicants will be required to compile a portfolio which is assessed to demonstrate knowledge, understanding and application of UKPHR's Practitioner Standards.
+Evidence presented to the Assessor should provide assurance that knowledge of UK policies and procedures is demonstrated.